kolbbond/dig/README.md

 ` make install; `

-The header file ` dig ` should be installed so you can which should include everything.
+The header file ` dig ` should be installed so you can include everything.
 ` #include "dig/dig" `

 link against ` dig::dig `